canonical/cloud-init/doc/rtd/topics/instancedata.rst

 Using instance-data
 ===================

 As of cloud-init v.
-18.4, any variables present in ``/run/cloud-init/instance-data.json`` can be used in:
+18.4, any instance-data can be used in:

 * User-data scripts
 * Cloud config data
 * Command line interface via **cloud-init query** or **cloud-init devel render**

+This means that any variable present in ``/run/cloud-init/instance-data-sensitive.json`` can be used, unless a non-root user is using the command line interface.
+In the non-root user case, ``/run/cloud-init/instance-data.json`` will be used instead.

 Many clouds allow users to provide user-data to an instance at the time the instance is launched.
 Cloud-init supports a number of